 About Cathy Dodge Smith, Ed.
-D.
+D.,

 I began my career as a teacher.
 When I was teaching, it was always the children with learning disabilities who fascinated me.
 I could see the intelligence shining in their eyes, and yet, they were placed in my class labelled as “non-performers”.
 In those days we had no professional label for them, and little understanding of why they weren’t learning to read and write.
 Little did I know that this was preparation for my life’s work.

-After taking several years out to stay at home with my children, one of whom turned out to have learning disabilities and attention deficit/hyperactivity disorder, I returned to work with children and adults with learning disabilities, also completing a master’s degree in vocational guidance with a specialty in learning disabilities.
+After taking several years out to stay at home with my children, one of whom turned out to have learning disabilities attention deficit/hyperactivity disorder, and autism, I returned to work with children and adults with learning disabilities, also completing a master’s degree in vocational guidance with a specialty in learning disabilities.

 In 1989 I went to college as a department head, still working with students with special needs.
 I then decided to carry on with my own formal education, and returned to university to obtain a doctorate in psychology.
 When I completed those years of study, I decided that I had had enough of formal education.